mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/tableau-cloud-connector.md

 A Tableau Cloud site URL typically looks like `https://<your-domain>.online.tableau.com/#/site/<site-name>`

 ### 3. Authentication Type
-Use the following steps to use Tableau Connected Apps with Direct Trust for authentication.
-To enable and configure the Connected Apps with Direct Trust for Tableau Cloud, find more details [here](https://help.tableau.com/current/online/connected_apps_direct.htm?_gl=1*9bs6y1*_ga*MTk1OTAyNzg0MS4xNzIxMTIwMzA4*_ga_8YLN0SNXVS*MTczNTE5MzU5OS4zNC4xLjE3MzUyMDA1ODEuMC4wLjA.).
+To enable and configure the Connected Apps with Direct Trust for Tableau Cloud, use the following steps to use Tableau Connected Apps with Direct Trust for authentication.

 **Step 1: Create a Tableau Connected Apps with Direct Trust** Create a connected app from Tableau Cloud’s Settings page.